hassan-alnasser/Dog_Breed_Identification_App/README.md

 ## 7. Credits and Acknowledgements <a name='licensing'></a>

-Must give credit to [Figure-eight](https://www.figure-eight.com/) for the data and [Udacity](https://www.udacity.com/courses/all) for creating a beautiful learning experience.
+Must give credit to [Udacity](https://www.udacity.com/courses/all) for creating this beautiful learning experience.
+Also, credit to [pythonanywhere] (https://www.pythonanywhere.com) for hosting my web app for free!
 Find the Licensing for the data and other descriptive information from [Figure-eight](https://www.figure-eight.com/dataset/combined-disaster-response-data/).